nocache/botbot/README.md

 Getting Started:
 ----------------

-run bin/bot from your command line
+run bin/bot from your command line, and supply commands via the file param or stdin e.g.
+  $ bin/bot test_input

+specs use MiniTest::Spec, just run:
+  $ ruby test/acceptance_spec.rb
+or use Guard